doverunner/drm-license-proxy-sample-java/doc/README.en.md

 You need to configure the below values to run the sample project.

 - server.port= {server port}
-- doverunner.sitekey= {Doverunner Site Key}
+- doverunner.sitekey= {DoveRunner Site Key}
-- doverunner.accesskey= {Doverunner Access Key}
+- doverunner.accesskey= {DoveRunner Access Key}
-- doverunner.siteid= {Doverunner Site ID}
+- doverunner.siteid= {DoveRunner Site ID}
 - doverunner.url.license= https://drm-license-seoul.doverunner.com/ri/licenseManager.do

 ### Options for Response types

-You can set the type of license response that the Doverunner license server will send to the proxy server and the type of response that the proxy server will send to the client as follows.
+You can set the type of license response that the DoveRunner license server will send to the proxy server and the type of response that the proxy server will send to the client as follows.

 ```
 doverunner.token.response.format = [original|json]
 doverunner.response.format = [original|json]
 ```

-- doverunner.token.response.format: Set the license response type of Doverunner license server
+- doverunner.token.response.format: Set the license response type of DoveRunner license server
     - original: basic license information only (same as the response of v1.0 spec)
     - json: responds in JSON type with additional information such as Device ID